Swedish funding

 The Knowledge Foundation

 The Knowledge Foundation funds research and competence development at Sweden’s university colleges and new universities with the purpose of strengthening Sweden’s competitiveness.
-They provide funding when activities are conducted in collaboration between academic staff and business sector partners.
+They provide funding for projects conducted in collaboration with business sector partners.
 The aim is to build internationally competitive, integrated research and education environments.

 NOTE!
-MIUN has its own internal routines for applications to The Knowledge Foundation.
-All applications are reviewed internally before being sent to The Knowledge Foundation.
-For general information and information about dates, email Karin Olsson at the HUV secretariat or Fanny Burman at the NMT secretariat.
+MIUN has its own internal routines for applications to the Knowledge Foundation.
+All applications are reviewed internally before being sent to the Knowledge Foundation.
+For general information and information about deadlines, email Maria Evans at the HUV secretariat or Fanny Burman at the NMT secretariat.

 Knut and Alice Wallenberg Foundation

 The Knut and Alice Wallenberg Foundation (KAW) is the largest private financier of research in Sweden.
-The Foundation supports long-term, basic research beneficial to Sweden, mainly in the fields of medicine, technology, and the natural sciences.
-This is achieved by funding projects, and through long-term grants to excellent researchers.
-The Foundation can also initiate grants to strategic projects and scholarship programs.
+The Foundation supports long-term, basic research, mainly in the fields of medicine, technology, and the natural sciences.

 Other Wallenberg foundations

 Other foundations have been founded by different members of the Wallenberg family.
-A number of them fund research within the humanities, social sciences, finance, law and pedagogy/learning.
+They fund research within the humanities, social sciences, finance, law and pedagogy/learning.

 The Ragnar Söderberg Foundation